retrogtx/rust-webserver/README.md

-# http-from-scratch
+# Web Server from Scratch

-simple http server from scratch in c++
+This is a simple web server written in Rust from scratch.